-ITU-R Rec.
-P.1546-1
+ITU-R P.1546-1

-This propagation model is kept in SEAMCAT for backwards the compatibility of former studies, although it is formally superseded.
+This propagation model is kept in SEAMCAT for backward compatibility of former studies, although it is formally superseded.

 Description of the model

-This is the point-to-area propagation loss model.
-There are two implementation of this recommendation in SEAMCAT (ITU-R Rec.P.1546-1 and ITU-R Rec.P.1546-4 (see next section)).
+This is a point-to-area propagation loss model.
+There are three implementations of this recommendation in SEAMCAT (Recommendation ITU-R P.1546-1, ITU-R P.1546-4, and ITU-R P.1546-5 (see the next two sections)).

-This recommendation replaced the original broadcasting propagation prediction curves given in recommendation ITU-R P.370.
+This recommendation replaced the original broadcasting propagation prediction curves given in Recommendation ITU-R P.370.
 The adjusted P.1546 model is suitable for modelling propagation path loss in the broadcasting, land mobile and certain fixed services (e.g. those employing point-to-multipoint systems) in the frequency range 30 to 3 000 MHz and for the distance range 1 km to 1 000 km.

 A few simplifications have been introduced for SEAMCAT implementation of the model: